The Day Quentin Tarantino Became A Filmmaker

 On Wednesday, he launched a brand new product called Meta Ray-Ban Display which marries those two visions (hehe).
 Imagine Google Glass but it actually works with the user controlling it via a “neural wristband” and at a cost of $799.
 Well, kind of.
 The live product demo had a few snafus.
 But respect for doing it live.
 The product is Meta’s attempt to move past the smartphone because Zuck doesn’t want to be beholden to Tim Cook and Sundar Pichai.
 Zuck says this form factor is actually the best one for AI because it can see and hear what the user does.
 Meta Ray-Ban Display overlays information on the world the user does see and hear.
 It blends the physical and digital world (instead of accessing the digital world through a “5-inch screen”) and, presumably, allows the user to stay present.

-The Ray-Ban partnership is important to make them actually fashionable and wearable (recall, Google Glass aficionados were called “Glassholes”).
+The Ray-Ban partnership is important to make them actually fashionable and wearable.
 They will also only be sold in store, so people can test them.
+Recall, Google Glass aficionados were called “Glassholes”.
+These do look way better but then you also have to wave your hand around with the “neural wristband”, which could be goofy AF too.
+Will need to test to confirm.

 If we’re going down this route, my gut still tells me Apple will figure out the form factor and end up winning in the category (no matter how many Apple Vision jokes we’ve made).
 Actually, that’s not the right take.
 Zuck mentioned that he’s willing to sell the glasses at lower margin and monetize with AI service-related revenues.
 More likely is Meta (and whatever Google does with Pixel) just plays the part of Android for smart glasses.
 Apple sells fewer units but takes most of the profit.